René Ménard: Biography

 Leaving Trois-Rivières, Québec at the end of August, they paddled for six weeks up the St. Lawrence, up the Ottawa River, and across Georgian Bay.
-The party didn't go easy on the frail Father.
+The party didn't go easy on the frail Ménard.
 Separated from the French traders and his assistant, he was forced to paddle continuously and carry heavy loads with meager rations.
 When they passed Sault Ste.
-Marie into Lake Superior, Father Ménard had penetrated further into the Great Lakes region than any Western official before.
+Marie into Lake Superior, Ménard had penetrated further into the Great Lakes region than any Western official before.
 After his party's canoe was destroyed by a falling tree in mid-October, Ménard wintered with some Ottawas at Keweenaw Bay near what is now L'Anse, Michigan.
 He sheltered in a hut he made of tree branches and at times he subsisted on fish begged from the Indians and boiled moss.
 Despite the hardships and resistance from many Indians, he baptized and taught the Christian faith.